markub3327/sql_automatic_grade_system/README.md

   - `pandas` for data manipulation
   - `pdfplumber` for PDF parsing (if you are using the PDF database schema descriptions)
   - `openai` Python package for interacting with OpenAI's API
-  - 'scikit-learn' for classification metrics and confusion matrices
+  - `scikit-learn` for classification metrics and confusion matrices